LSNW/IC/README.md

 This Java program encrypts and decrypts images and features a GUI.
 Requires at least Java 14.

-Please note: This project was created out of a personal curiosity for cryptography.
-For serious encryption/decryption services I would advise searching for professional work.
+Disclaimer: This project was created out of a personal curiosity for cryptography; I am not a certified cryptographer.
+For serious encryption/decryption services I would advise searching for professional applications.

 Instructions:
 1. Download and extract .zip